seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   carries R from it.
 A holding is not a candidate (§11) and never appears in the strategy table.
-- **The answer speaks only of what is AHEAD, and the past reaches it in one form.** The first line carries the withdrawal of every TRADE object previously published to the Boss — a setup, a `СОЗРЕВАЕТ` item, a position, an `ИЗБЕГАТЬ` name — because each is a thing he may be acting on (§11). **Nothing else about the past prints anywhere**: a catalyst that fired, expired or was cancelled has already done whatever it did to this answer's levels and sides, and a line saying so is yesterday in tomorrow's space.
+- **The answer speaks only of what is AHEAD, and the past reaches it in one form.** The first line carries the withdrawal of every object the Boss is IN — a filled `СЕЙЧАС` row and a `# ПОЗИЦИИ` holding — because a thesis he has money behind dying is the one past fact that is an instruction (§11).
+- **The answer is the WHOLE standing book, and what is not in it is not standing.** This is the owner's decision of 19.09.2026: he acts on the latest answer and on nothing carried in his head from the previous one.
+An unfilled limit, a `СОЗРЕВАЕТ` item and an `ИЗБЕГАТЬ` name that do not reappear are cancelled by their absence, and the first line no longer spends itself saying so — **a thing he is IN, not a thing he was waiting for, is what earns that line.** The closure is still COMPUTED and still recorded in the appendix (below), so nothing is lost to the Architect; what changes is that the loudest line of the answer stops being inter-run bookkeeping. **A revision of this file that re-derives a carried level still names itself there once** (§4), because that sentence tells him the levels under his own open orders moved. **Measured 19.09, second run:** the first line withdrew an unfilled AVAX limit, lifted a NEAR prohibition and announced a one-off recalculation, on the morning the owner wrote that he reads only the latest run. **Nothing else about the past prints anywhere**: a catalyst that fired, expired or was cancelled has already done whatever it did to this answer's levels and sides, and a line saying so is yesterday in tomorrow's space.
 The one past-tense label left is `УЖЕ БЫЛО СЕГОДНЯ`, for an event of the last 24 hours whose reaction the frozen payload shows